 It’s easy to get excited about any product’s efficiency until we meet the harsh reality of what it leaves behind.
 If you’ve ever trimmed your hair or beard and didn’t end up with stray hairs pricking you somewhere on your body, then you are a superior human being to me.
 Especially short cut-off hairs have a habit of wandering where they just don’t belong.
 And that’s not to mention those that fell on the floor or littered the sink.

 The option to use Remington HC4250 in the shower does help with the mess going straight down the drain.
-But I really need my mirror to cut hair, since I need to see how it looks straight away.
+But I really need my mirror to cut my hair, since I need to see how it looks straight away.
 And if I’m doing this by the mirror, that means I’m making a mess of my bathroom floor.
 The vacuum function that some clippers offer is something the Remington HC4250 could benefit from.

 The thing itself is easy to clean as the blades can be removed and the inside cleaned with the brush that comes with it.
 To keep your hair clipper running smoothly, it’s useful to apply a bit of the oil provided after each use.